 What does success look like?
 Phone calls, foot traffic, website visits, form fills, booked appointments: these lead to completely different campaign structures.
 A business that needs immediate phone calls should be built differently than one building long-term brand awareness.
 If we don't know what you're measuring, we can't build toward it.

 When does your business actually happen?
 Almost every business has seasonality, even ones that don't think they do.
 HVAC peaks in early summer and late fall.
 Landscaping peaks in March.
 Tax preparation has a hard deadline.
 Restaurants have lunch vs. dinner dynamics.
 Retail has holiday concentration.
 A campaign that ignores your peak season is wasting budget when your customers are most ready to act.
+And the research on off-season advertising makes a compelling case that the time before your peak is often more valuable than the peak itself.

 How This Changes the Recommendation